ryanzomorrodi/stormwindmodel/README.md

 ![](man/figures/README-unnamed-chunk-10-1.png)<!-- -->

-Since the `new_orleans_tract_centers` is now in the appropriate format to use with the `stormwindmodel` functions, you can input it directly into `get_grid_winds` to model the winds from Hurricane Katrina at each census tract center:
+Since the `new_orleans_tract_centers` is a `sf` object, we will need to format it for use with the `stormwindmodel` functions.
+After it has been formatted, you can input it directly into `get_grid_winds` to model the winds from Hurricane Katrina at each census tract center:

 ``` r
 new_orleans_centers <- bind_cols(